Terms of Service

 15.1 Your Indemnity

-You indemnify and hold harmless Korvos, its officers, employees, and agents from and against all claims, losses, damages, liabilities, costs, and expenses (including reasonable legal fees) arising out of or in connection with:
+You indemnify Korvos, its officers, employees, and agents against all claims, losses, damages, liabilities, costs, and expenses (including reasonable legal fees) to the extent arising from:

 1. Your breach of these Terms.